awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

     ```bash
     source <(curl -s https://s3.amazonaws.com/aws-ec2-f1-reinvent-17/setup_script/setup_reinvent.sh)
     ```

     This setup script performs the following tasks:
     - Download and setup the aws-fpga repository in (/home/centos).
     - Download and setup the aws-fpga-app-notes repository in (/home/centos).
     - Install packages to setup a GUI Desktop on the FPGA Developer AMI.
     - Set a user password for the 'centos' user.
+    - **IMPORTANT: Please take a note of the password it generates at the end.
+You will need to use it to connect using RDP.**

 #### Connect to your instance using a remote desktop client

-The instance you just started is preconfigured with remote desktop protocol (RDP) services.
+The instance you just started should now be configured with remote desktop protocol (RDP) services.

 1. From your local machine, start a remote desktop protocol client
     - On Windows: press the Windows key and type "remote desktop".